Albania–Serbia football rivalry: 2026 FIFA qualifiers

 Albania and Serbia were drawn into Group K of 2026 FIFA World Cup qualification, with England, Latvia and Andorra.
 Many fans were shocked to see Albania and Serbia put in the same group due to past incidents in the 2016 Euro qualification games.
 Others questioned if another incident would occur during the qualification matches.

-The first match between the two sides of the World Cup 2026 Qualifiers was hosted by Albania in Air Albania Stadium Air Albania Stadium and it ended in a 0-0 draw without significant incidents except the penalty who Manaj missed at the 45th minute by an save from Đorđe Petrović.
-In the second match held in Serbia in Dubočica Stadium, it ended in a 1-0 win for Albania after Rey Manaj scored the sole goal in the 45+1 Minute and celebrates it with an double-headed eagle celebration that gave him a yellow card giving Albania the three vital points needed in this group.
-After this Match Albania secured the second Place after beating away Andorra tight with 0-1 thanks to an goal from Kristjan Asllani to secure an spot for Albania in the FIFA-play-offs.
+The first match between the two sides of the World Cup 2026 Qualifiers was hosted by Albania at Air Albania Stadium on 7 June.
+It ended in a 0-0 draw without significant incidents.
+Albanian forward Rey Manaj missed a penalty at the 45th minute as Serbian goaltender Đorđe Petrović made the save.
+The second match was held in Serbia at Dubočica Stadium, and ended in a 1-0 win for Albania after Rey Manaj scored the lone goal in the 45+1 minute.
+Manaj celebrated the goal with a double-headed eagle gesture which earned him a yellow card.
+The win gave Albania three vital points.
+Albania secured second place in the group in its subsequent match after beating Andorra 0-1 as visitors, thanks to a goal from Kristjan Asllani.
+The win secured a spot for Albania in the FIFA-play-offs with a total of 14 points.
+Meanwhile, Serbia finished in 3rd place with 13 Points.

-Whilst Serbia would finish in 3rd and also for the second time running behind Albania in the standings, for an UEFA or FIFA qualification.